thoree/dviapp/README.md

 with Disaster Victim Identification (DVI) problems and power calculation for kinship problems.
-Our goal has been to make available functionality in the [`pedsuite`](https://magnusdv.github.io/pedsuite/) of R libraries and also the `dvir` library.
+Our goal has been to make available functionality in the [`pedsuite`](https://magnusdv.github.io/pedsuite/) of R libraries and also the `dvir` (importantly, it needs to be version 2.2.0 throughout) library.
 Compared to [`Familias`](https://thoree.shinyapps.io/dviapp/), the app provides several extensions including more general conditional simulations, exclusion calculations and the ability to handle multiple missing